Finite Invariant Sets with Bridging Points in Logistic IFS: Supplementary Material

 \section{Supplementary Material}

-The supplementary material provides additional details of the toss-and-catch structures, their stationary measures and stability properties, and a comparison of the 3-point toss-and-catch between logistic IFS and logistic-tent IFS.
-We also describe an algorithm for approximating the attractor ``size''.
+The supplementary material provides detailed calculations of transition matrices, stationary distributions, and expected Lyapunov exponents associated with toss-and-catch dynamics.
+It also includes additional higher-point examples, further comparisons between the logistic IFS and logistic-tent IFS, and the algorithm used to approximate the attractor “size”.